oftomorrowinc/of-tomorrow-website/docs/of-tomorrow-brand-guidelines.md

 ### Design Philosophy

-Our visual identity draws from the golden age of Popular Science magazine (1960s-70s), when technological optimism was at its peak.
+Our visual identity draws from the golden age of Popular Science and Popular Mechanics magazines (1940s-1950s), when technological optimism represented pure possibility and universal progress.
 We blend retro-futuristic aesthetics with modern usability, creating a brand that feels both nostalgically inspiring and cutting-edge contemporary.

 **Key Visual Principles:**
 - Clean, geometric forms inspired by space age design